giocare/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe Game
-The objetive of this project was to recreate the tic tac toe game.
+The objective of this project was to recreate the tic tac toe game.
 This was the first milestone project from the course: Python Bootcamp

 # Requirements